five-hundred-eleven/five-hundred-eleven.github.io/_posts/2019-11-17-Lambda-Unit-1-Build-Week.md

 ## Conclusions

 Some of the trends are clearly due to rule changes in the UFC.
 For example early fights had no time limit so there were no wins by decision.
+In the past decade by far most UFC fights ended in decision.

-Also, in the 1990s Brazilian Jiu Jitsu was unfamiliar to many mixed martial artists, which meant that there was a high probability in win by submission in fights with a BJJ practitioner vs a non-BJJ practitioner.
+In the 1990s Brazilian Jiu Jitsu was unfamiliar to many mixed martial artists, which meant that there was a high probability in win by submission in fights with a BJJ practitioner vs a non-BJJ practitioner.
 In contrast, in modern MMA all serious competitors have some degree of training in BJJ.

 ## Resources
 * [Notebook](https://github.com/ekoly/DS-Unit-1-Build/blob/master/ipynb/explore_data.ipynb)